weizhending/python-photo-mosaic/README.md

 ```

 ### Sample: Sean Connery made of screenshots from his Bond films
-Sean was in 7 Bond films.
+Sean starred in 7 Bond films.
 A still every 3 seconds yields about 10,000 images.
 2,500 are matched and used below:
 ![Sample](https://github.com/dvdtho/mosaic/blob/master/connery_old__3cc96.jpg)